Quick Answer: How to Calculate NUST Aggregate 2026

 Yes.
 The calculator applies the standard NUST weightage: NET 75%, FSC / A-Level 15%, and Matric / O-Level 10%.

-No. It helps you plan realistically by showing where you stand mathematically, but final admission depends on yearly merit trends and competition which change every year.
+No. It helps you plan realistically by showing where you stand mathematically, but final admission into competitive fields like Artificial Intelligence or SEECS depends on yearly merit lists and competition which fluctuate every year.

-No. It shows the minimum score needed mathematically to reach a target aggregate based on your inputs.
-It is a target to aim for, not a guaranteed cutoff.
+No. It shows the minimum NET score needed mathematically to reach a target merit position based on your inputs.
+It is a target to aim for, not a guaranteed admission cutoff.

 Yes.
 Enter your equivalence marks or percentage.
 The calculator handles the 15% weightage logic exactly the same way for A-Level backgrounds.